-2 US buildings closed in Portland after threat received
+US buildings closed in Portland after car-bomb threat made

 People in a group of about 100 late Thursday and before dawn Friday sprayed the building with graffiti, hurled rocks and bottles at agents and shined laser lights at them, Portland police said in a statement.

-Agents set off smoke or tear gas and used crowd control munitions to try to disperse the crowd, The Oregonian/OregonLive reported.
+Agents set off smoke or tear gas and used crowd-control munitions to try to disperse the crowd, The Oregonian/OregonLive reported.
 Three people were arrested, police said in their statement.

 It wasn’t clear if that building was included in the alleged threat or if the threat was connected in any way to those protests.